Types of checks

-This page outlines various types of checks available in Data Health, including job-level checks, build-level checks, and freshness checks.
+This page outlines various types of checks available in Data Health, including job-level checks, build-level checks, schedule-level checks, and freshness checks.

-This section describes the job status, build status, and build duration checks.
+This section describes the job status, schedule status, and schedule duration checks.

-The definitions below clarify what a Job and a Build are in Foundry:
+The definitions below clarify what a job and a schedule are in Foundry:

-We use the following Data Health Checks to ensure Jobs and Builds are running successfully:
+We use the following Data Health checks to ensure jobs and schedules are running successfully:

-When trying to determine when and where to place job status or build status checks, see our guide on what health checks to apply.
+When trying to determine when and where to place job or schedule status checks, see our guide on which health checks to apply.

-For more details and further clarification on the checks themselves, see the checks reference for build status and job status.
+For more details and further clarification on the checks themselves, see the checks reference for schedule status and job status.

 This section describes the sync freshness, data freshness, and time since last updated checks.